webblabb/usammusdos/pages/about.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseThree">Should I use shipment data (ICVIs) or USAMM predictions?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseThree">Should I use shipment data or USAMM predictions?</a>
                             </h4>
                         </div>
                         <div id="collapseThree" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 We recommend using USAMM predictions.
-ICVI data are a sample that needs to be scaled-up and do not capture within state movements.
+ICVI shipment data are a sample that needs to be scaled-up and do not capture within state movements.
 USAMM predictions solve both problems for you.
                             </div>
                         </div>
                     </div>